Can my membership be used on more than one computer?

 When does my membership expire?

-Family memberships are set for a "Lifetime", or in our database 1000 months (roughly 83 years).
-Educator accounts are good for 12 months from the date registered, unless renewed.
+You can access the program as long as your membership is active.
+Educator accounts are good for 12 months from the date registered and can be renewed each year.
+Educator accounts will be deleted if expired and inactive.
 You can view your membership period on the Profile page of your Dashboard when logged in.

 Can more than one child share an account?